hectane/hectane/README.md

 ### Usage

-go-cannon exposes an HTTP API that can be used to deliver emails.
+Hectane exposes an HTTP API that can be used to deliver emails.
 The API expects and responds with JSON data.
 Currently, the API consists of the following methods:

 #### GET /v1/version